Undergraduate Loans

 Pell Grant

-The Pell Grant is Title IV aid given by the Federal Government to students in college based on their EFC (Estimated Family Contribution), which is calculated through the FAFSA application.
-Pell is awarded based on a full-time status and is prorated based on the number of hours a student is enrolled for.
+The Pell Grant is Title IV aid given by the Federal Government to students in college based on their SAI (Student Aid Index), which is calculated through the FAFSA.
+Pell is awarded based on full-time status and is prorated based on the number of hours a student is enrolled for.

 Federal Supplemental Educational Opportunity Grant (FSEOG)